 Geographical Information Systems

 Individuals who have recently completed formal post-secondary education in GIS-related disciplines, as well as those individuals who have substantial relevant work experience and who wish to upgrade their skills, will benefit from this certificate program.
 The emphasis in the program is on the advanced applications of GIS and statistical methods to spatial problem solving.

 This course is offered in Spring and Fall terms every year.
-The deadline for submitting an application for the Fall semester is May 31; for the Spring semester, October 31.
+The deadline for submitting an application for the Fall semester is May 31; for the Spring semester, the deadline is October 31.
 The minimum requirements for entry into the program are:

-A bachelor's degree from a regionally accredited university in a related field with minimum GPA of 3.0
+- A bachelor's degree from a regionally accredited university in a related field with minimum GPA of 3.0

 * Courses must have been taken within the past five years

 To learn about the application process, and to access the application, please review our application process.

 None, but please see the minimum requirements shown above.